 - The proposed amendments to TTWM Act will directly impact Māori landowners, including individuals, collectives, whānau, lwi, and Hapū.
-The proposed amendments aim to empower these groups by enhancing their rights under the Treaty which safeguard Rangatiratanga and Ōritetanga. - A targeted engagement strategy for amendments to TTWM Act has been designed to enable meaningful consultation with Māori landowners across Aotearoa New Zealand, and to engage communities where whenua Māori is prevalent.
+The proposed amendments aim to empower these groups by enhancing their rights under the Treaty which safeguard rangatiratanga and equality of opportunity. - A targeted engagement strategy for amendments to TTWM Act has been designed to enable meaningful consultation with Māori landowners across Aotearoa New Zealand, and to engage communities where whenua Māori is prevalent.